Reinforcing power dynamics

 Curiosity engendered by the display content, is thwarted by its performative nature.
 The cabinets are locked, the books are on loan from Parliament, and we have no access to the balcony.
 It is as if we are entering a mausoleum to Sloane.

-I expand on this theme in the educational video: British Museum Detour II Critical Knowledge Sir Hans Sloane (select HD for clear images), created for the UKRI funded project GlobalGRACE.
+I expand on this theme in the multimedia educational video: British Museum Detour II Critical Knowledge Sir Hans Sloane (select HD for clear images), created for the UKRI funded project GlobalGRACE.

 De-authoring

 Ladi Kwali’s pots are on display at Tate Modern in Nigerian Modernism until May 2026.
 Their inclusion offers an exciting opportunity to see Kwali’s work in the context of the Natural Synthesis movement.
-One of these pots was loaned from the British Museum, where it has been exhibited in the African Galleries since 2000.
+One of her pots was loaned from the British Museum, where it has been exhibited in the African Galleries since 2000.
 The top drawing is of this pot.
-The drawing below is of a pot made by Kwali or one of the other women potters at the Abuja Pottery Centre (now the Dr. Ladi Kwali Pottery Centre), also in the BM’s display.
+The drawing below is of a pot made by Kwali, or one of the other women potters at the Abuja Pottery Centre (now the Dr. Ladi Kwali Pottery Centre), also in the BM’s display.

 Ladi Kwali MBE, pot c.1960.
 Drawing: Catherine Hahn 2021.